ImageMagick/Usage-Markdown/layers/index.md

 As such you could think of these functions as a multi-image "`-composite`" operator with the ability to set an initial "`-background`" canvas color.

 However using anything but the default [Alpha Composition](../compose/) of '`Over`' requires some thought before applying or you will get unexpected results.
-You may also may need to thing about the effect of the "`-background`" color that is used by these operators to generate a starting canvas, onto with each image (including the first) in composed.
+You may also may need to think about the effect of the "`-background`" color that is used by these operators to generate a starting canvas, onto with each image (including the first) in composed.

-For example lets place each successive image *under* the previous images using a '`DstOver`'...
+For example, let's place each successive image *under* the previous images using a '`DstOver`'...

 ~~~
 convert -page 100x100+5+10 balloon.gif   -page +35+30 medical.gif  \